jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Vectorize/task.md

 The **naive classifier** is a probability model.
 It calculates the probability for each text class and returns the more probable one.

-Our task will be to calculate the probability of a given sentence being "spam" or "Ham" and then choose the more probable variant.
+Our task will be to calculate the probability of a given sentence being "spam" or "ham" and then choose the more probable variant.

 $P(spam|sentence)$ is the probability that a sentence is "spam", taking into account